YC937/ReactPortfolio/README.md

 ## Installation

-- Clone the repository and use "npm i" to install the required dependencies.
+- Clone the repository and use `npm i` to install the required dependencies.
 - Run the development server using `npm run dev`.
 - Open your browser and navigate to the local server URL.